Policy last updated

 Secondary school aged students are considered mature minors for the purposes of leaving class to attend onsite appointments.
 This is only for the purpose of leaving class to attend an appointment.

-Schools should make a note on the student’s record that the student was out of class to attend a health and wellbeing – Smile Squad appointment.
+Schools can choose to make a note on the student’s record that the student was out of class to attend a health and wellbeing – Smile Squad appointment.

 - work closely with Smile Squad to establish processes for managing student examinations and treatment